 Contact a Union County Cohabitation Agreement and Palimony Lawyer Today

 Of course, if you are entering into a cohabitation agreement or palimony agreement, or need to validate or contest an existing cohabitation agreement or palimony agreement, one of the most important things you can do is to retain the counsel of an experienced Union County cohabitation agreement lawyer.
 An experienced attorney will be able to help you ensure whatever agreement you are signing is fair to you and legally binding, help you demonstrate to the courts that whatever agreement you have already signed was entered into legally, or conversely that the agreement you signed was inaccurate, unfair, or that you were coerced into signing it, voiding the terms of the agreement.

 At The Law Office of Edward Cooper, we have extensive experience helping clients to draft, modify, validate, and contest marital agreements such as prenuptial agreements and cohabitation agreements in towns across New Jersey and Union County, including Elizabeth, Westfield, Scotch Plains, Linden, Union, and Plainfield.

 If you are unmarried but involved in a marital-style relationship, and would like to protect and define the legal rights and obligations of yourself individually as well as those same rights and obligations as a couple, Attorney Edward Cooper is ready to provide you with the knowledgeable, effective, and attentive legal service that you need and deserve when it comes to such critical financial matters.

-To speak with Edward Cooper and our legal team today in a free and confidential consultation regarding any kind of marital agreement and its creation, validation, or the enforcement of its terms, please contact us online, or through our Linden, NJ office at (908) 481-4625.
+To speak with Edward Cooper and our legal team today in a confidential consultation regarding any kind of marital agreement and its creation, validation, or the enforcement of its terms, please contact us online, or through our Linden, NJ office at (908) 481-4625.